You Don’t Become A Baseball Player By Putting On A Uniform

 The Sort Of, But Not Totally, Miraculous End Of The Tale

 My dad and I agree on the start of the end of the story.
 I stood in the batter’s box.
-The pitcher wound up and threw the ball my way.
+The pitcher wound up and fired the ball my way.
 I stepped in to the pitch and swung the bat.
-The ball took off.
-It sailed down the left field line, it climbed and climbed.
+The ball sailed down the left field line; it climbed and climbed.
 I watched it for a moment, not because I was trying to show off.
 It was because I couldn’t believe what was happening.

-My father tells the story with the ball going over the fence, me rounding the bases and returning to the bench.
-There’s a lot of truth in that version and it is how he remembers it.
+When my father tells the story, it ends with the ball going over the fence, me rounding the bases and returning to the bench.
+There’s a lot of truth in that version because that is how he remembers it.

 I started running as the ball sailed toward the left field fence.
-I was certain it was going to clear the fence and be a home run.
-The outfielder had turned and started back toward the fence, but he was trotting.
+I was certain it was a home run.
+The outfielder had turned and started back toward the fence, but he slowed to a trot.
 He was certain it was gone too.
-He was wrong.
+We were both wrong.

 The ball came down as it reached the chain link outfield fence.
-A metallic sound rang out as the ball hit the metal tube that formed the top of the fence.
-The ball popped into the air.
+The metal tube that made up the top of the fence rang out when the ball hit it and then popped back into the air.

 But I always remember that no one ever became a baseball player by putting on a uniform.
-Like a lot of other things he’s told me, it’s served me well.
+Like a lot of other things Dad told me, it’s served me well.